The Perfect Investment Portfolio for 70-Year-Olds: Secure Your Retirement

 A typical allocation for someone in their 70s looks like 40% stocks, 50% bonds, and 10% cash.
 This mix protects your savings while leaving room for growth.
 On a $750,000 account, that might be $225,000 in dividend stocks (yielding 2-3%) and $337,500 in bonds (generating 3-4%).

-The bucket approach offers a practical structure.
-Keep 6 months to 2 years of living expenses in cash for immediate needs.
-Put another 8–10 years of expenses in bonds.
-This way, you can avoid selling investments when the market dips.
+The bucket approach gives you a practical structure to work within.
+Keep 6 months to 2 years of living expenses in cash for immediate needs, then set aside another 8-10 years of expenses in bonds.
+That way, when the market dips, you're never forced to sell investments just to cover the bills.

 This guide covers how to build an investment strategy in your 70s: assessing what you actually need, choosing an allocation that makes sense for you, and withdrawing money in a tax-smart way.